shawdm/darrenshaw_org/README.md

 Wordpress theme for darrenshaw.org

 # Vagrant
-"vagrant up" to test it
-login with development/development
+"vagrant up" to test it, login with development/development